 The 1960s were another big decade for hockey cards.
-The 1960s offered collectors the most card options of any other period, until then.
+The 1960s hockey cards offered collectors the most mainstream choices compared to any other period to date.
 In addition to Topps and Parkhurst, O-Pee-Chee rejoined the ranks.

-The 1960s include the rookie card for Bobby Orr, which is one of the most popular rookie options among hockey cards of any period.
+The 1960-1969 hockey sets include the rookie card for Bobby Orr, which is the most popular rookie from the decade.
 Other top rookie offerings include Stan Mikita, Dave Keon, Rod Gilbert, Jean Ratelle, Bernie Parent, Jim Pappin, Phil Esposito, Gary Cheevers, Tony Esposito, and Serge Savard.

 1960-61 Parkhurst Hockey saw the Detroit Red Wings join the Maple Leafs and Canadiens on the checklist.
 Key cards include Gordie Howe, Terry Sawchuk, John McKenzie and the final card from Maurice Richard’s playing career.

 The final Parkhurst set during its original run with the NHL, 1963-64 Parkhurst Hockey features a distinct design.
 Particular emphasis is placed on Canadian squads with extra slots on the checklist.
 Cesare Maniago is the set’s best rookie card.